February 8, 2023

 Giving a monologue when you’re an actor isn’t a bad thing.
 However, monologuing when you’re not acting can be considered rude to others and unprofessional in the workplace.

 To practice avoiding this type of speech, a tool like Yoodli can make a world of difference.
-Luckily, it’s useful for practicing an actual monologue, too: a win-win.
+Luckily, it’s useful for practicing an actual speech, too: a win-win.

 Getting better at speaking is getting easier.
 Record or upload a speech and let our AI Speech Coach analyze your speaking and give you feedback.